Last Updated on August 28, 2023 by Allison Lancaster

 The best part?
 Your homemade turkey pot pie can be prepped and ready to eat in less than an hour and a half!
 Just grab your pie plate and get started!
 Grab the instructions from the recipe card below!

-Turkey Pot Pie Recipe:
+Turkey Pot Pie Ingredients & Substitutions:

 - To get started, preheat your oven and prepare your pie plate.
+I prefer this deep dish ceramic pie plate for this recipe.

 - Next, you will want to press the stuffing into the bottom of pie plate and create the shape and form of your crust.
 Bake.